Last updated on September 30, 2014

 By using the Website you consent to the collection, processing, use, storage, transfer and disclosure of your personal information by Ancestry.com Operations Inc. (the company that owns and operates the Website), its group companies (“Group Companies"), contracted third parties and agents (collectively “Ancestry,” “we”, “us” or “our”) in accordance with this Privacy Statement.
 Ancestry and its Group Companies own and/or operate a number of family history-related websites, including such sites as ancestry.com, ancestry.co.uk, ancestry.com.au, archives.com, ancestry.ca, findagrave.com (collectively the “Ancestry Community”).
 Please be aware that some sites may have some additional specific policies or different functionality and you should read and / or understand these before using the relevant services.

-This Privacy Statement should be read in conjunction with the Genealogy.com Terms of Service.
+This Privacy Statement should be read in conjunction with the Genealogy.com Terms and Conditions.

 Please note that starting September 30, 2014, pursuant to an update to the Website (see our FAQs for more information), we have restricted the number of opportunities for you to provide personal information through the Website.
 Information collected prior to September 30, 2014, will continue to be used under the terms of this Privacy Statement: